kevinbazira/algori-blogger/README.md

 * Gutenberg plugin

 # Changelog

+= 1.1.4 - Apr 15 2019 =
+* Added Algori Blogger documentation link to the customizer
+* Added customizer css for custom controls like the algori-blogger-documentation-link
+* Updated POT file in languages folder

 = 1.1.3 - Apr 01 2019 =
 * Added static text translation that was missing on comment_message, previous_btn_title and next_btn_title